‘Saving Missy’ is the debut novel by Beth Morrey.

 A beautifully written story about new beginnings, the value of friendships and the companionship of dogs, ‘Saving Missy’ is an uplifting triumph of a debut that celebrates community kindness and second chances.

-You can pre-order The Little Paris Bookshop from Amazon and will be available to buy from good bookshops from 23rd April 2015.
+You can buy ‘Saving Missy’ from Amazon and is available to buy from good bookshops.